HermanL02/WarwickUniversity-Notes/Koii/Task whitelisted.md

 ## How to Whitelist Your Task
 To get your task whitelisted, follow these steps:

 **Use the Advanced Task Feature**: Before applying for the whitelisting process, utilize the Advanced Task feature on the node.
 This allows you to run your own task without official whitelisting, enabling your friends to run it as well.
+You can find the Advanced Task

 1. **Test Locally**: Begin by testing your task on your local environment to ensure it functions correctly.